bethylamine/bethylamine.github.io/library/sources/gender-affirming-care.md

 * Current limited evidence suggest that transgender women taking GAHT have increased risks of ischemic stroke and VTE, with the incidence rate (per year) increasing from 0.07% to 0.13% and 0.07% to 0.32%, respectively, compared to cisgender men, and these risk factors should be adequately managed[^7].
+* A review of 27 studies involving almost 8,000 teens and adults who had transgender surgeries, mostly in Europe, the U.S. and Canada, found that on average 1% expressed regret.[^8]

 ## References
 [^1]: <https://pubmed.ncbi.nlm.nih.gov/35212746/>